Treats endometriosis, fibrocystic breast disease, and hereditary angioedema.

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-Your doctor may give you a pregnancy test before you start this medicine to make sure you are not pregnant.
 You should use birth control that does not have hormones while you take this medicine.

 - Make sure your doctor knows if you have a blood disease, diabetes, epilepsy, high blood pressure, kidney or heart problems, or migraines.

 - This medicine may cause the following problems:

 - Irregular or absent monthly periods

 - Changes in blood sugar levels

 - Deep or husky voice, unusual hair growth, or weight gain (in women)

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.